BIGJRA/BIGJRA.github.io/rejuv.md

 HQuest 24: House Sit

--   Start at Saki’s house west of the power plant.
+-   Start at Saki's house west of the power plant.
 Talk to Erina.

 -   Read the note on the table.
 Do 3 of the actions, then head upstairs.